Hyundai Santa Fe Review & Prices

 Is the Hyundai Santa Fe a good car?

 The Hyundai Santa Fe is one of the company’s stalwarts - it’s been around for nearly 25 years and during that time morphed from a slightly agricultural off-roader into a proper family car.
-The latest model, though, adds in a real dose of Star Wars styling and makes what would otherwise be a pretty dull-but-worthy SUV into something that’s actually really cool.
+The latest model, though, adds in a real dose of Star Wars styling and makes what would otherwise be a pretty dull-but-worthy SUV into something that’s actually really cool – so cool it was awarded Car of the Year and the Family Values Award in the 2025 Carwow Car of the Year Awards.

 Think of it like a Stanley cup - the company that spent years producing extremely good but very ugly green vacuum flasks becomes the must-have accessory at the drop of a hat simply because its products now have the looks to match their functionality.